 Approaches to assessment will encourage the submission of practice-based portfolios alongside more traditional, academic essay-based approaches.

 As well as appealing to a wider constituency, the programme is designed as a subject-based route of progression for former PGCE students in English studies and the arts holding up to 60 M-level credits.

+This course starts in September and is available for part-time study.
+The taught element takes approximately two years, followed by an eight-month dissertation period.
 The course comprises four 30-credit core modules, followed by a a 60-credit dissertation.
-There are also Postgraduate Certificate and Diploma exit points.
+There are also Postgraduate Certificate and Postgraduate Diploma exit points.

 Applicants with qualifications other than a first degree who have an approved professional qualification, or those with non-standard applications, will be considered on an individual basis.